krmaxwell/krmaxwell.github.io/_posts/2015-05-05-group-projects.md

 ---
 layout: post
-title: "Group projects are awful"
+title: "Professors: stop assigning group projects!
+(Guest Post)"
 categories: Education
 ---

-_NB: [Written] by [Kevin Thompson](https://twitter.com/bfist) on September 2, 2013 and republished with his permission._
+_NB: [Written](https://gist.github.com/blackfist/6419155) by [Kevin Thompson](https://twitter.com/bfist) on September 2, 2013 and republished with his permission._

 This week is the start of grad school.
 Since I'm also working full time I decided to take it easy and only registered for two classes.
 I know that is a small sample size, but I'm pretty disappointed to learn that both of the classes have a lot of group projects involved in them.
 And I remember from my time as an undergrad student that (almost) every professor was assigning group projects too.
 Ugh group projects suck!
 I had hoped that I would be done with group projets when I left undergrad behind.
 Collaborative learning: the go-to pedagogy for lazy professors when service learning isn't available for some reason.